Guarana for more energy and concentration

 Guarana capsules are mostly the ground seeds of the guarana plant, e.g. guarana powder.
-The powder is dosed exactly and packed in portions in a gelatin shell that slowly dissolves in the stomach.
-The powder is only released in the digestive tract and doesn't come into contact with the oral mucosa.
-You don't even notice the bitter taste of the guarana powder.
+The powder is dosed exactly and packed in portions in a gelatine shell that slowly dissolves in the stomach.
+The powder is only released in the digestive tract and does not come into contact with the oral mucosa.
+You do not even notice the bitter taste of the guarana powder.
 The capsules are not only available with pure guarana powder, but in many different mixtures with other nutritional supplements as well.

 Guarana in energy drinks and bars